Create dreads at home with this simple tutorial.

 Step 5: For those who want a messier feel, using a fine-toothed comb tease each twist upward in a gradual motion.
 As you tease each twist pull the ends of the hair apart (i.e. split the very end of the twist into two) to tighten the fuzz you have just created, then twist the ends back into a two-strand twist.
 This can speed up the locking process, resulting in an instant dreadlock look.

 As mentioned before, your hair will begin to lock on its own since your hair is untouched and undisturbed.
 Many people cherish going through the many stages of the dreadlocking process.
-When it comes to how to make dreadlocks, patience is key when it comes to this look.
+When it comes to how to make dreadlocks, patience is key.
 As the hair begins to loosen throughout the days and months, simply twist the loose strands of hair around your locs-to-be.
 How to do dreads becomes a simple task.
-Remember to only perform your loc-maintenance methods on damp hair after washing.
-Dry hair will lead to damage and breakage.
+Remember to only perform your loc-maintenance methods on damp hair after washing as dry hair will lead to damage and breakage.

 As recommended by many dreadlock hair stylists, try not to wash your hair for the first couple of weeks, as wetting and manipulating hair during washing can loosen up your twists and make your dreadlock process even longer.
 If you need something that will soak up oil in between washes, try a dry shampoo like Dove Detox + Purify Dry Shampoo.